kojiagile/CLAtoolkit/README.md

 Local Installation using VirtualEnv
 ---------

 **CLAToolkit is built with Django.
-The installation is pretty standard but requires Postgres (for JSON document queries), Numpy and a range of Machine Learning Libraries such as Scikit Learn and Gensim**
+The installation is pretty standard but requires PostgreSQL, Numpy and a range of Machine Learning Libraries such as Scikit Learn and Gensim**
+**CLAToolkit also requires Learning Record Store (LRS) to store/retrieve JSON data.
+You can see the instruction for installing LRS [here](https://github.com/zwaters/ADL_LRS)**

 If you do not have VirtualEnv installed:
 ```bash